s4ke/Master-Thesis/src/md/003-motivation.md

 these were not chosen.
-The former does not differ from the original `Par` Monad with regard to how we would have used it in this thesis, while the latter (at least in its current form) does not suit a wrapping approach such as the one presented here due to its heavy reliance on Template Haskell^[a Haskell extension that allows to generate code].
-We will experiment with a potential Cloud Haskell [@Epstein:2011:THC:2096148.2034690] backend to someday enable the DSL to work in modern cloud based clusters, though.
+The former does not differ from the original `Par` Monad with regard to how we would have used it in this thesis, while the latter (at least in its current form) does not suit a wrapping approach such as the one presented here due to its heavy reliance on Template Haskell^[a Haskell extension that allows to generate code.].
+We will nonetheless
+experiment with a potential Cloud Haskell [@Epstein:2011:THC:2096148.2034690] backend to someday enable the DSL to work in modern cloud based clusters.

 With the shallow--embedded DSL based on Arrows we define in this thesis we do however not only aim to define a novel parallel programming